 The Myth of the Technical Barrier

 Every AI vendor pitch deck assumes you have a team of engineers ready to build integrations.
-Most B2B companies in the 50-500 employee range do not have that.
+Most B2B companies in the 50-500 employee range don't have that.
 They have operators, RevOps people, and maybe one overworked full-stack developer.

-Here is the thing: you do not need engineers to deploy production-grade AI agents.
-I know because I have done it for 400+ companies without writing a single line of traditional code.
+Here's the thing: you don't need engineers to deploy production-grade AI agents.
+I know because I've done it across hundreds of engagements without writing a single line of traditional code.

 How It Actually Works